Simran-Kaur1996/linux_security_automation/README.md

 - Monitoring security logs for suspicious activity
 - Enhancing system security with `umask`, `sudo`, and directory protections

-> 🔧 Built entirely in Bash, the toolkit reflects industry best practices for Linux system administration.

 ---

 ## ✨ Features